PabloPalGil/PabloPalGil/README.md

 <h2>What have I done so far?</h2>

-Please note that the following projects/courses have been made entirely by me alone while working full-time as an engineer.
+Please note that the following projects/courses have been made entirely by me while working full-time.

 1) Game App: I developed a full game which I released on the Google Play Store (2017), called "Race Zero".
 Remarkable lessons and milestones of this project:
   - Learnt Unity and C# (kind of).